mvasilchuk/yasem/README.md

 ## Plugins

-Yasem distributed with a few plugins:
+Yasem distributed with plugins (by default they all will be downloaded and built):

 ### Main plugins